ov1n/fact-Bounty/README.md

  npm install
  ```

-* Duplicate and rename the env.example file as .env in fact-bounty-client folder.
+* Rename the env.example file as .env in fact-bounty-client folder.
   Set up values in .env in order to use the twitter search function and google, facebook login.

 ## Set up flask server